 Session Volunteer Responsibilities:

 Young people aged 12 through 15 are welcome to volunteer with prior arrangement with our Volunteer Coordinator.
-They will help with things like barn chores (mostly sweeping) and keeping our grounds looking beautiful for our patients, students and their families.
+They will help with things like barn chores (mostly sweeping) and keeping our grounds looking beautiful for our patients, students, and their families.
 After a brief orientation, they should be able to perform tasks with minimal supervision.
 Documentation is available for school credit.
 Hours are flexible during our operating hours of Monday through Friday from 9:00am to 5:00pm.
 Please note that volunteers generally do not have independent contact with our therapy horses.
-Do to high demand, we can not take drop-ins.
-Junior volunteers must make advance arrangements with our Volunteer Coordinator prior to coming to NCEFT.
+Due to high demand, we cannot take drop-ins.
+Junior volunteers must make advance arrangements with our Volunteer Coordinator (email@example.com) prior to coming to NCEFT.